Gufilandcyp/gensyn-vram-edit/README.md

 ## 1.How to start?

 * First, if you have a running node, you must stop it.
-If you are just installing, you can skip step (.....)
+If you are just installing, you can skip to step (4)
 ## Step 1:
 `To do this, first stop the node with`